Moroccan modernism: a guide to the Casablanca Art School

 Shortly after joining the teaching staff of the Casablanca Art School in 1964, Mohamed Melehi insisted that all the Greco-Roman busts be removed from the studios — and all the plaster casts of classical sculptures, too.
 These were to be replaced by a selection of rugs made by Berber women.

-The first ever exhibition in the UK devoted to the Casablanca Art School opened in 2023 at Tate St Ives (before moving to Sharjah Art Foundation, UAE, from 24 February to 16 June 2024).
-It’s a moment described by its curator, Morad Montazami, as one of ‘rehabilitation’.
-He means that it shows how avant-garde art wasn’t produced solely in Europe and North America — despite traditional, Western accounts of art history long suggesting that it was.
+The show was described by its curator, Morad Montazami, as a moment of ‘rehabilitation’, in that it communicated how avant-garde art wasn’t produced solely in Europe and North America — despite traditional, Western accounts of art history long suggesting that it was.

-The exhibition covers the school’s heyday, from 1962 to 1987, but to understand what made it special, some historical context is called for.
+The exhibition covered the school’s heyday, from 1962 to 1987, but to understand what made it special, some historical context is called for.

 Mohamed Melehi (left) at his studio in Casablanca with Mohammed Chabâa.
 Photo: © M. Melehi archives/estate

 During the course of the 19th century, France exerted an ever-growing colonial influence in Morocco.
 In 1912, the country became a French protectorate.
 The Casablanca Art School was founded in Morocco’s biggest city the following decade.
-It adopted an Ecole des Beaux-Arts model, where classes typically involved easel painting and working from life models or statues.
+It adopted an Ecole des Beaux-Arts model, with classes typically involving easel painting and working from life models or statues.

 In the case of the Casablanca Art School, the incubation began in 1962, with the appointment of Farid Belkahia as its director.
 He soon asked his compatriots Mohamed Melehi and Mohammed Chabâa to join him, and the teachings of this trio of artist-professors (all in their mid-twenties) ushered in a generation of progressive practice.